Want to perform better at work? A small change can make all the difference.

 July 7, 2021

 Choosing the right pair of glasses can be a difficult and complicated task.
-If the eyes are the windows to the soul, then glasses are the beautiful lenses and frames that surround them.
-So, sometimes it seems like we are going to get lost among the millions of options for frames, lenses, and shapes on the market.
+If the eyes are the windows to the soul, glasses are the beautiful lenses and frames that surround them.
+So, sometimes it seems like we're going to get lost among the millions of options for frames, lenses, and shapes on the market.

 See full article →